chawki-ifaoui/vue-expense-tracker/README.md

 2. Enter the amount:
    - **Positive numbers** for income (e.g., 500)
    - **Negative numbers** for expenses (e.g., -50)
+3. Click on the "Date" field to select a transaction date (defaults to today)
-3. Click "Add Transaction" button
+4. Click "Add Transaction" button

 ### Managing Transactions
 - View your current balance in the prominent card at the top
-- See total income and expenses in the color-coded summary cards
+- See total income and expenses in the color-coded summary cards with date range
+- Use the date filter to view transactions from specific time periods
-- Scroll through your transaction history with visual indicators
+- Scroll through your transaction history with dates and visual indicators
 - Click the delete icon to remove any transaction

+### Date Filtering
+- Use the "Filter by Date" dropdown to view transactions from different time periods
+- Choose from predefined ranges like "Today", "This Week", "This Month"
+- View "All Time" to see all transactions
+- Transactions are automatically sorted by date (newest first)

 ### Data Persistence
 - All transactions are automatically saved to your browser's local storage